christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/README.md

 subject Project 2, under supervision of lecturer
 <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu).

 This project contains a research about the optimization of a game to only blit sprites that are on the camera viewport.
 Also, it is about sorting entities to make a feeling of depth in Top-Down and Isometric games.
+Contains an integration of Tiled into SDL.

 ## Getting Started